zzhou02/Costco-Sameday-Delievery-Slot-Finder/README.md

 Personally I would suggest you to run the program in the afternoon around 3 or 4 p.m. which is likely when a lot of delivery slot is released.

 ## How this works
+The clickable execution is created by pyinstaller.
 With the help of selenium library, this program automatically and constantly refreshes the checkout page every 30 seconds until it finds a delivery slot.
 This delivery slot is not presevered for you unless you quickly checkout and secure the delivery slot.